 Why did ACSI choose the TerraNova, Third Edition, for its achievement-test program?

-Schools will have test results available online just a few days after submitting them for scoring.
-Paper reports will also follow in an extremely timely manner.
+- Schools will have test results available online just a few days after submitting them for scoring.
+Paper reports will also follow in a timely manner.

 What type of information does TerraNova 3 provide?